linda-seiter/intro-to-objects/README.md

   - practice reading APIs
   - practice instantiating objects
   - practice invoking static and instance methods
-- Subsequent lesson on creating new classes
+- Subsequent lesson on defining a new Java class
   - Delay introduction of constructors and methods
   - Initial emphasize on object state and object references
-  - Use visual debuggers to clarify object concepts, avoid common object misconceptions
+  - Use visual debuggers to clarify object concepts, avoid common misconceptions

-## Today's Lesson
+## Today's Lesson - Defining a new Java class

 We've seen how to use existing Java core and utility classes (String, ArrayList, etc.) to solve some interesting problems.